avinashshetty-golla/AI_Receptive_SoftwareDevelopment/MovieRecommendationSystem/README.md

 ![Frontend](https://img.shields.io/badge/Frontend-HTML/CSS/JS-green)
 ![API](https://img.shields.io/badge/API-TMDB-fcba03)

-Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.
+The Content-Based Recommender System suggests movies that are similar to the ones a user likes, while also analyzing the sentiments of reviews provided by the user for those movies.

-The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.
+Movie details such as title, genre, runtime, rating, and poster are retrieved through the TMDB API (https://www.themoviedb.org/documentation/api).
+Using the IMDb ID of the movie, I performed web scraping on the IMDb site with beautifulsoup4 to gather user reviews and then conducted sentiment analysis on those reviews.

 ## How to get the API key?